Gunamalathi/STM32-BareMatel-Programming/README.md

 ---

-## 🎯 Learning Outcomes

-- ✔️ Deep understanding of **ARM Cortex-M4** architecture
-- ✔️ Register-level control over RCC and GPIO
-- ✔️ Hands-on practice with **CMSIS** and STM32 reference manuals
-- ✔️ Developed confidence with **bare-metal development** in STM32CubeIDE

----

 ## 🎯 Objective

 The goal of this repository is to build a strong foundation in bare-metal embedded systems programming using the STM32F401RE microcontroller.
 This journey involves directly accessing and configuring microcontroller hardware through memory-mapped registers without relying on HAL or abstraction layers.